IQGAN: Robust Quantum Generative Adversarial Network for Image Synthesis On NISQ Devices: Conclusion

 \section{Conclusion}

-We propose IQGAN, a quantum generative adversarial network for image synthesis that can be implemented on Noisy Intermediate Scale Quantum devices with limited circuit width and depth.
-We compared IQGAN with previous work and demonstrate that IQGAN outperforms the state-of-arts in image quality and quantum hardware implementation cost.
+We propose IQGAN, a quantum generative adversarial network for image synthesis that can be implemented on NISQ devices.
+We compared IQGAN with previous work and demonstrate that IQGAN outperforms the state-of-the-arts in image quality and quantum hardware implementation cost.